 What are Backlinks?

-This question is one of the most important ones surrounding the topic of backlinks, because you won’t fully understand the importance of earning backlinks until you learn how essential they are for the growth of your website and rankings.
-So, what are backlinks?
 In simple terms, backlinks are links from someone else’s website to a page on your website.
 They are created when an external website links to yours.
-You might also hear them frequently called “external backlinks” or “inbound links.”
+You might also hear them frequently called “inbound links.”

-Once a new link is found, it’s added to Google’s index, or data storage center.
+As new pages are discovered they can get added to Google’s “index” – kind of like its library.
 Then, when someone performs a relevant search, Google can take that data and return it as a search result to the user.

 Why are Backlinks Important?